 This Collings instrument is warranted to be free from defects in materials and workmanship, to the original purchaser, for as long as he/she owns the instrument.
+Components not manufactured by Collings (e.g. tuners, cases, pickups, hardware, electronics, switches, jacks, controls, plated surfaces, etc.) are warranted for a period of one (1) year from the original purchase date.
 This limited warranty constitutes the entire warranty of Collings with regards to its instruments.
 No representation or warranty by any Collings salesperson, dealer, agent, representative or employee shall be binding upon Collings Guitars, Inc. other than as expressly set forth herein.

 What this warranty does not cover:

 The Collings Limited Warranty does not cover the following: wear and tear from normal use and any damage that is the result of misuse, abuse, or unauthorized modifications, damages from unauthorized or self-made repairs, improper maintenance, accidents, exposure to adverse temperature and/or humidity, and other careless action, which by its nature results in damage to the instrument or to components not manufactured by Collings.